 Tom’s ability to stay calm under pressure is legendary.
-Before kidney surgery a few years back, he casually asked his doctor if he wouldn’t mind scheduling surgery early in the morning, assuming by the afternoon his anesthesia will have worn off and he could monitor progress on one of our job sites with a clear head – classic!
+Before kidney surgery a few years back, he casually asked his doctor if he wouldn’t mind scheduling surgery early in the morning, assuming by the afternoon his anesthesia would have worn off, and he could monitor progress on one of our job sites with a clear head – classic!

-Jon interned with us while studying landscape architecture at Rutgers University Cook College, and was hired full time after graduation.
-After a few years with Cross River, Jon took a sabbatical to get hands-on experience with building and pool construction, returning a few short years later to incorporate what he learned into our systems here at Cross River.
+Jonathan first started working with Tony back in 2002, as in intern while studying landscape architecture at Rutgers University Cook College, and was hired full time after graduation.
+After a few years working primary as a designer, Jonathan took a sabbatical to get hands-on experience with building and pool construction, returning a few short years later to incorporate what he learned into our systems.

-In charge of managing our Property Care Division, Jon also assists with many of our design projects.
-Acting as liaison between client and designer, Jon helps to streamline the transition from design to project implementation, and being a “detail guy”, he’s often the one catching the small, but important details that sometimes get overlooked on projects with multiple moving parts.
-It’s for that reason that Jon is many times our go-to for the technical details on the more complicated pool designs as well.
+Acting as liaison between client and designer, Jonathan helps to streamline the transition from design to project implementation, and being a “detail guy”, he’s often the one catching the small, but important details that sometimes get overlooked on projects with multiple moving parts.
+It’s for that reason that Jonathan is the go-to guy for all things pool.

-Jon, aka “Rigatoni” is a farmer at heart, and along with his wife Natalie and daughter Charlotte, manages to produce awesome canned goods and honey from their little piece of paradise just south of the Round Valley Reservoir.
+Jonathan is an outdoorsman, nature advocate and gardener/farmer at heart.
+Along with his wife Natalie and daughter Charlotte, he manages to produce a pretty spectacular tomato sauce along with other home grown vegetables, eggs and honey from their little piece of paradise just south of Round Valley Reservoir in Clinton Township.

 Steve Dandeo: Account Manager Supervisor

 Steve was fortunate to grow up in the landscape industry – it’s in his blood.
 His family owned and operated a landscape business in Hunterdon County for years.